Redesigning and manufacturing oral dosage forms for optimal drug therapies

 Aron H. Blaesi, Ph.D.

 Dr. Blaesi is the founder and CEO of Enzian.
 He obtained his Bachelors and Masters degrees in Mechanical Engineering from ETH Zurich in 2007 and 2009, respectively, and a Ph.D. in Mechanical Engineering from the Massachusetts Institute of Technology (MIT) in 2014.
-After his Ph.D., while working on developing Enzian, Dr. Blaesi spent two years as a post-doctoral fellow in the laboratory of the late Dr. Warren M. Zapol at the Massachusetts General Hospital at Harvard Medical School.
+After his Ph.D., while working on developing Enzian, Dr. Blaesi spent two years as a post-doctoral fellow in the laboratory of the late Dr. Warren M. Zapol at the Massachusetts General Hospital, Harvard Medical School.
 Since 2016 Dr. Blaesi has been working full-time on Enzian.
 He developed Enzian from scratch to the clinical-stage company it is now.
 He is the first inventor of fibrous dosage forms and more than twenty other patents and patent applications forming Enzian’s core technology.
 His work is widely published; he first-authored more than twenty peer-reviewed scientific publications.
 Lists of selected publications can be found on ResearchGate and Google Scholar.

 headshot Nannaji Saka